GoogleCloudPlatform/cluster-toolkit/pkg/reswriter/README.md

 # reswriter package

-The resource writer (reswriter) package writes various kinds of modules to the blueprint directory and ties them together with top-level deployment files, for example the top level `main.tf` file for terraform modules.
+The resource writer (reswriter) package writes various kinds of modules to the deployment directory and ties them together with top-level deployment files, for example the top level `main.tf` file for terraform modules.